 Used for centuries as a panacea (a medicinal cure-all), plantain contains Allantoin, a natural cell proliferant, which has been shown to speed up the natural replacement of cells.
 This explains the almost miraculous healing benefits I have experienced with this plant.
 I mix plantain and comfrey in a healing ointment that is positively amazing.
 Follow this link for photographic evidence of the amazing healing benefits of this ointment.

 I have had wonderful effect using the leaves to treat insect bites and stings, as well as treating blisters, cuts, scrapes, and dry itchy skin.
+Follow this link to see photos of a brown recluse spider bite treated with plantain.
+Linda's Brown Recluse Story.
 I have also used it to soothe the rashes associated with poison ivy and poison oak.
 My son came home from his mother's house covered in mosquito bites.
 He was itching himself crazy.
 I applied some plantain ointment I had made, and he stopped itching almost instantly.
 The next day, there was no swelling or inflammation, and most of the bites were completely gone.
 My son had to undergo allergy testing.
-As picture #1 shows, his skin reacted almost immediately.
+As picture #1 will show, his skin reacted almost immediately.
 Once the doctor evaluated his reaction, I immediately applied an ointment of Plantain and Jewelweed.
-As you can see by picture #2, the reaction was gone a short time later.
+As you will see by picture #2, the reaction was gone a short time later.
 Follow this link to view these photos.

-Alterative, Antibacterial, Astringent, Anti-Inflammatory, Antifungal, Antimicrobial, Antiseptic, Antitussive, Antitoxin, Antiviral, Demulcent, Diuretic, Expectorant, Haemostatic, Laxative, Tonic - Sexual Male, Vulnerary
+Alterative, Antibacterial, Anti-Inflammatory, Antifungal, Antimicrobial, Antineoplastic, Antiseptic, Antitussive, Antitoxin, Antivenin, Antiviral, Astringent, Demulcent, Diuretic, Expectorant, Haemostatic, Hypoglycemic, Laxative, Tonic - Sexual Male, Vulnerary

 These next pictures are of Plantago major